 Green America knows that the “shift to thrift” is vital to help people save more and spend less, while conserving precious resources.
 One important element of that shift—reuse—is easier than ever, thanks to a growing number of Internet sites that are helping people across the country repurpose and upcycle unwanted items and find what they need secondhand.
 Swapping or buying used locally is the best way to choose to reuse, because you foster connections and economic development in your community.
-But when you can’t find what you need in your area, the following innovative Web sites can help you buy, sell, swap, give away, and loan or borrow secondhand items.
+But when you can’t find what you need in your area, the following innovative web sites can help you buy, sell, swap, give away, and loan or borrow secondhand items.

 Ebay is a reliable option for purchasing used items at bargain prices—from furniture to clothes to movies and more.
 Although sellers hail from every corner of the US and even a few foreign locales, eBay provides the zip codes of sellers and an in-person pick-up option, so users can choose to buy local, or close-to-local.

 ShopGoodwill is part of the same nonprofit as your local Goodwill, and like eBay, allows users to sell and buy an array of secondhand items through online auctions.
 Your purchases benefit the charity’s job training and employment programs for disadvantaged and disabled people.

 On Craigslist, users can buy and sell just about anything through direct sales, not auctions.
 Craigslist is divided into locally based mini websites, so all transactions are based in your area.
 It also allows users to post volunteer opportunities, garage sale notices, housing, and more.

 Get it for Free